-The blood test that is mainly used to keep a check on your blood glucose level is called the HbA1c test.
+The blood test that is mainly used to keep a check on your blood sugar (glucose) level is called the HbA1c test.
 This test is commonly done every 2-6 months by your doctor or nurse.
 The HbA1c test measures a part of the red blood cells.
 Glucose in the blood attaches to part of the red blood cells.
 This part can be measured and gives a good indication of your average blood glucose level over the previous 1-3 months.

 Treatment aims to lower your HbA1c to below a target level which is usually agreed between you and your doctor.
-Ideally, the aim is to maintain your HbA1c to less than 6.5% but this may not always be possible to achieve and the target level of HbA1c should be agreed on an individual basis between you and your doctor (for example, by increasing the dose of your medication, etc).
+Ideally, the aim is to maintain your HbA1c to less than 48 mmol/mol (6.5%) but this may not always be possible to achieve and the target level of HbA1c should be agreed on an individual basis between you and your doctor (for example, by increasing the dose of your medication, etc).

 In general, the nearer your HbA1c level is to normal:

 - The better you are likely to feel, and